WilhelmusLab/ice-floe-tracker-pipeline/workflow/README.md

 ```bash
 cylc tui
 ```
-In the TUI you can view logs, and "trigger" (i.e., rerun) tasks which failed.
+In the TUI you can view logs, and "trigger" (i.e., rerun) failed tasks.

 #### Advanced case: non-contiguous dates, multiple locations